49nord/rust-error-style/RULES.md

 A panic will cause the currently running thread to end, which might abort the program or put it in a state where a thread is dead.
 This makes it impossible for callers to recover.

 Never use `.expect()` (see R4) in libraries unless unavoidable due to borrow-checker limitations or expensive design flaws.
-When doing so, add a comment (in addition to the message from R5) explaining why `.expect()` was used in the first place.
+When doing so, add a comment (in addition to the message from R5) explaining why `.expect()` was used in the first place and why it will (ideally) never be triggered.

-In general, code will be inspected and every potential panic should have a good, described reason for being there.
+In general, code will be inspected and every potential panic should have a good, well described reason for being there.

 ### R7: Bubble errors upwards when not handled.

 When errors cannot be handled in a function, they should be passed up the call stack.
 Ultimately, any error not handled should arrive (possibly wrapped multiple times) in the `main()` function.

-### R8: Use error returns in `main`.
+### R8: Use error returns in `main` instead of unwrapping.

 In applications, defining main with a (see [RFC 1937](https://github.com/rust-lang/rust/issues/43301)) `Result` return type like